How to Respond to Negative Google Reviews: Templates & Best Practices

 Thank you for your review, and I apologize for the delay you experienced.
 We know your time is valuable, and waiting longer than expected for [your order/your appointment] is genuinely frustrating.

 [If applicable: We experienced [brief, specific reason — e.g., an unusually high volume of orders/a supply delay from our vendor] that impacted our delivery times that week.
-This does not excuse the inconvenience, and we should have communicated the delay proactively rather than leaving you waiting without an update.]
+This does not excuse the inconvenience, and we should have communicated the delay early rather than leaving you waiting without an update.]

 [Your Name], [Title]